Rogers Real Estate unveils Mississauga

 The layout also consists of a sloped crown on the pinnacle and a ‘dynamic facade’ with sawtooth balconies.

 Mondt and McMahon soon fashioned the Capitol Wrestling Corporation, or CWC, the organization that would finally end the WWE.
 In 1953, they joined the National Wrestling Alliance, giving more legitimacy to the commercial enterprise.
 In 1953, Vincent J. McMahon, Roderick’s son, took over for his elderly father, beginning the way of life of a McMahon being at the helm of the company.
 Vincent’s enterprise genius soon noticed the CWC controlling nearly 70% of all NWA bookings, quite a big number.
-Three years later, the CWC started its first on-air wrestling suits.
+Three years later, the CWC started its first on-air wrestling shows.